Modernizr/Modernizr/README.md

 ## Deprecation

 These tests are considered deprecated.
-They are not included anymore in the default build and will re removed in the next major version:
+They are not included anymore in the default build and will be removed in the next major version:

 - `touchevents` (in 4.0)
 - `unicode` (in 4.0)